 - the type of education

 - the family income

-Generally you receive the school allowance at the start of the school year.
+Usually, you will receive the school allowance at the beginning of the school year.

 pupils living alone